jmazouri/SharpPad/SharpPad.VSCode/README.md

 > *ValueTuple support is still quite early; named tuple fields only work correctly at the first layer of nesting, and the special `DumpTuple` method is required for even that.
 Collections of named tuples are also not supported, and may never be.

+You can also dump raw HTML with the `DumpHtml` method.
+Useful for specialized output formatting, testing HTML templating, or just embedding gifs.

 ## How it Works

 SharpPad runs a listening HTTP server in your editor.
 When you call `Dump()` from your code, a request is made to this webserver containing the serialized form of your data.
 The extension formats this request, and presents it.